 LEASES

-ROU assets related to the Company’s operating leases are included in operating lease ROU assets, while the corresponding lease liabilities are included in current and non-current operating lease liabilities on the Company’s consolidated balance sheets.
-ROU assets related to the Company’s finance leases are included in other non-current assets, while the corresponding lease liabilities are included in accrued and other current liabilities and other non-current liabilities on the Company’s consolidated balance sheets.
+ROU assets related to the Company’s operating leases are included in operating lease ROU assets, while the corresponding lease liabilities are included in current and non-current operating lease liabilities on the Company’s balance sheets.
+ROU assets related to the Company’s finance leases are included in other non-current assets, while the corresponding lease liabilities are included in accrued and other current liabilities and other non-current liabilities on the Company’s balance sheets.

-Operating lease expense for the years ended December 31, 2025 and 2024 was $1.7 million.
-Finance lease costs for the years ended December 31, 2025 and 2024 were immaterial.
+Operating lease expense for the years ended December 31, 2024 and 2023 was $1.7 million and $1.5 million, respectively.
+Finance lease costs for the years ended December 31, 2024 and 2023 were immaterial.

-As of December 31, 2025, future maturities of lease liabilities are as follows (in thousands):
+As of December 31, 2024, future maturities of lease liabilities are as follows (in thousands):

 Operating Leases